s60sc/ESP32-CAM_MJPEG2SD/README.md

 The SD card can be used in either __MMC 1 line__ mode (default) or __MMC 4 line__ mode.
 The __MMC 1 line__ mode is practically as fast as __MMC 4 line__ and frees up pin 4 (connected to onboard Lamp), and pin 12 which can be used for eg a PIR.

 The MJPEG files are named using a date time format __YYYYMMDD_HHMMSS__, with added frame size, recording rate, duration and frame count, eg __20200130_201015_VGA_15_60_900.mjpeg__, and stored in a per day folder __YYYYMMDD__.
 The ESP32 time is set from an NTP server.
-Define a different timezone as appropriate in`mjpeg2sd.cpp`.

 ## Installation and Use

+Note: `arduino-esp32` stable release v1.0.4 is over a year old, since when improvements has been made to `arduino-esp32` and `esp32-camera`.
+To compile this extension using the latest v1.0.5 development release candidate (assuming this is loaded in the Arduino IDE), comment out `#define USE_v1.0.4` in `ESP32-CAM_MJPEG2SD.ino`

 Download files into the Arduino IDE sketch location, removing `-master` from the folder name.
 The included sketch `ESP32-CAM_MJPEG2SD.ino` is derived from the `CameraWebServer.ino` example sketch included in the Arduino ESP32 library.